 Use the annual allowance calculator to check:

-- How much annual allowance you have used
+- How much annual allowance you’ve used

-View the annual allowance calculator here.
+View the annual allowance calculator on the HMRC website.

-How can I access independent financial advice?
+Where can I get independent financial advice?